julioespin/julioespin.github.io/Healthcare_Analysis.md

 ### Do the majority of patient stay for less than 7 days?

-The first information that I analyzed was determining whether the majority of patients stay less than 7 days.
+The first qustion to answer was to determine whether the majority of patients stay less than 7 days.
 This is an important factor to help with forecasting for the availability for new admissions.
 I used the SQL statement below to create a histogram for a patients length of stay.

 <img src="images/Healthcare_Analysis_patient_stay.png"/>
 <img src="images/Healthcare_Analysis_patient_stay_results.png"/>

-I found that the majority of patients stay at the hospital for less than 7 days, with the most of patients staying for 3 days.
+I found that the majority of patients stayed at the hospital for less than 7 days, with the most of patients staying for 3 days.

 Having sufficient space available is critical in determining whether a hospital can admit new patients.
-Determining the average length of a patient's stay can help with forcasting for the capability of new admissions.
+Determining the average length of a patient's stay can help with forecasting for the capability of new admissions.

 ### What medical specialties are doing the most number of average procedures?